benwzj/benwzj.github.io/_posts/2021-06-11-promise-js.md

 - Promises are the foundation of asynchronous programming in modern JavaScript.
 - Compare to callback, a promise is a returned object to which you attach callbacks, instead of passing callbacks into a function.
 - The main tricky thing of promise is that, it can resolve promise with a specific value, or another promise!
-- Promise VS old fashioned Callback, promise have some greater feather:
+- Promise VS old fashioned Callback, promise have some greater features:
   - guarantees:
-A, Callback never call before current run
+A, Callback never call before current run;
-B, callback added with then()
+B, callback added with then();
-C, multi callback can be added
+C, multi callback can be added;
   - chaining: call back can be called one by one by one...
   - chaining after catch: It can be chain after failure.
 Using catch().then()